Iowa sees 3 more deaths, 78 new cases of COVID-19 as positive total nears 950; Reynolds orders additional business closures

 • Tama County, 2 elderly adults (81 and older)

 Pottawattamie County Public Health announced Sunday that a Council Bluffs woman between the ages of 18 and 40 has tested positive for COVID-19, the disease caused by coronarivus.
-She is included in the 78 cases announced today.
-There have been eight cases in the county, including seven in Council Bluffs.
-Two of the county patients have recovered.
+She is included in the 78 cases announced Monday.
+There have been nine cases in the county, including seven in Council Bluffs.
+Three of the county patients have recovered.

 According to IDPH, the locations and age ranges of the 78 individuals include: